 Gather the ingredients.

-Into a stainless-steel cocktail shaker filled with ice, pour equal parts soju, yogurt drink, and soda.
+Into a stainless-steel cocktail shaker filled with ice, add the soju and yogurt drink.

 Shake until ingredients are thoroughly chilled.